The incidence comodule bialgebra of the Baez-Dolan construction

 \subsection{Groupoids and homotopy pullbacks}

 To account for symmetries of combinatorial objects, it is convenient to upgrade the theory from sets to groupoids.
-This is mostly straightforward, provided that all notions are taken in their homotopy sense: pullback will thus mean homotopy pullback, fibre will mean homotopy fibre, and so on.
-Introductions to this machinery can be found in preliminary sections of \cite{Galvez-Kock-Tonks:1207.6404}, or the appendix of \cite{Galvez-Kock-Tonks:1612.09225}.
+For this to work, it is necessary that all notions be taken in their homotopy sense: pullback will thus mean homotopy pullback, fibre will mean homotopy fibre, and so on.
+The passage to numbers is now given by homotopy cardinality of (families of) groupoids; see~\ref{card} below.
+Introductions to this machinery can be found in preliminary sections of \cite{Galvez-Kock-Tonks:1207.6404}, or in the appendix of \cite{Galvez-Kock-Tonks:1612.09225}.
 A fuller treatment (in the case of $\infty$-groupoids) can be found in \cite{Galvez-Kock-Tonks:1602.05082}.
 In due time, the book manuscript \cite{Carlier-Kock} should become a suitable reference.

 Recall that a groupoid $X$ is a small category in which all arrows are invertible.
 A map of groupoids is just a functor.
 An equivalence of groupoids is just an equivalence of categories.
-Topology provides valuable intuition and terminology: an arrow in a groupoid is also called a path; a natural transformation is also called a homotopy.
+Topology provides valuable intuition and terminology: an object in a groupoid is also called a point; an arrow is also called a path; a natural transformation is also called a homotopy.
 We write $\pi_0(X)$ for the set of connected components of a groupoid $X$.

 We are interested in groupoids up to equivalence.
 For this reason, the usual notions of pullback, fibres, slices, adjoints, and so on, are not appropriate --- they are not homotopy invariant.
 We shall need the homotopy notions.
 If just they are used consistently, they behave very much like the ordinary notions do for sets.